sitevision/envision/packages/envision-docs/src/pages/forms/form-elements.md

 ### Select component

-A select element wrapped in an element with class `.env-form-select` will make the select have the most uniform appearance cross browsers.
-Dropdown arrow uses class `.env-icon` and may be customized.
+A `<select>` element wrapped in an element with the class `.env-form-select` will have the most consistent appearance across browsers.
+The dropdown arrow uses the `.env-icon` class and can be customized.

 ```html
 <div class="env-form-field">